Munnacassy/technohacks-tasks/README.md

 # technohacks-tasks
-                  I have succusfully completed the tasks of Technohacks intenship .
+                  I have successfully completed the tasks of Technohacks intenship .